-Homes Alive Recommends: Eldon's Free-Range Odourless Bully Sticks
+We Recommend: Eldon's Free-Range Odourless Bully Sticks

-2. Beef Kneecaps
+2. Beef Tendons

-3. Lamb Horns
+4. Lamb Horns

 This type of chew is one of the newest to the natural chew category, but it has been very popular so far.
 Horns are very hard and have a very low risk of splintering, but they do not have the same risk as antlers and bones of damaging teeth, so they are safe to feed to puppies and seniors.

 They can be found with marrow, or with the marrow removed, allowing you to stuff the horn with dog-safe peanut butter and other treats.
 Marrow is high in fat, so if you are treating a dog with weight issues, avoid lamb horns with marrow.
-The horns themselves are very high in protein and can compliment any meat-rich diet.
+The horns themselves are very high in protein and can complement any meat-rich diet.

 Dental health can be greatly improved with lamb horns.
 The fibres of the horn break down as your dog chews and will act like floss, cleaning in between teeth and around the gum line.